- Download our Moving to Stockholm Guide (PDF)

 Stockholm is a very safe place with low levels of petty crime, and even lower levels of serious crime.
 It’s one of the safest capital cities in all of Europe.

-- CON: Theft and fraud
+- CON: Theft and fraud in some areas

 Some of the fancier areas of Stockholm, such as Östermalm and nearby upscale suburbs, are targeted for burglary.
 Stockholm has very low rates of such crime compared to other international cities, as stated above, but it is still important to be aware of this.
-Also, rental fraud is not uncommon in Stockholm, so expats must be aware of this when they are looking online for housing.
+Also, rental fraud is not uncommon in Stockholm, so expats should be aware of this when they are looking online for housing.

 Working and doing business in Stockholm